JasperFx/marten/docs/documents/identity.md

 :::

 ::: info
-There is not yet any direct support for strong typed identifiers for the event store
+As of Marten 7.29.0, the event sourcing features support strong typed identifiers for the aggregated document types, but there is still no direct support for supplying strong typed identifiers for event streams yet.
+This may change in Marten 8.0.
 :::

 Marten can now support [strong typed identifiers](https://en.wikipedia.org/wiki/Strongly_typed_identifie) using a couple different strategies.